Services

 • problematic word choice

-• tense shifts or wrong use of tense
+• confusing tense shifts or wrong use of tense

 Line Editing